tokisuno/blog/content/equip.md

 I plan on eventually writing more in depth about my experiences with said devices, as I think it would be more beneficial to get the information out in some sort of accessible written form instead of having to wait for me to script, record, edit, and upload a YouTube video.
 It just makes the process easier*

 ### tech
+- Qin Phone F21 Pro (32/3)
+    - Transition phone (runs android 11)
+    - Has its own plan
+        - Freedom Mobile (NOT RECOMMENDED)
+    - Has bare essentials
+        - Discord
+        - Transit
+        - Google Maps
+        - Alarmy
+        - WhatsApp
+        - Brave Browser
+    - 32GB of storage w/ 3GB of ram

+- iPad Air 4
+    - Base 64GB model
+    - Use it for Goodnotes + watching Anime from Plex
+    - Replaced with Onyx Boox Note5
+	- Metal nib on the pen to not worry about buying new nibs
+	- Paper-like knockoff screen protector

 - x61
     - Specs
     	- Intel Core 2 Duo T7100